caiobarilli/caiobarilli/README.md

 <img src="https://raw.githubusercontent.com/caiobarilli/caiobarilli/main/public/img/computer-illustration.png" min-width="400px" max-width="400px" width="400px" align="right" alt="Computador iuriCode">

 <p align="left">
-As a Technologist in Internet Systems with seven years of experience in the field, I possess expertise as a Frontend Developer.
+Technologist in Internet Systems with seven years of experience in the field, I possess expertise as a Frontend Developer.
 I have a comprehensive understanding of open-source languages and technologies such as PHP, Javascript, and more.
 </p>

 <p align="left">